 Sometimes Microsoft Office Outlook shows an error message saying it encountered a problem and needs to close.
 It does not provide any additional information, making it harder to fix the issue.

-Microsoft Office Outlook Encountered A Problem And Needs To Close
+Outlook Encountered A Problem And Needs To Close

 The article talks about possible causes of the problem and how to fix it.

-Cumulative Update For Microsoft Outlook
+1] Install the latest Update For Outlook

 Most of the times, a small change in code may help prevent and fix the problem when Microsoft Outlook crashes frequently.
 To update Microsoft Outlook, go to the Control Panel and open Windows Updates.
 Click on Check For Updates in the left column.
 After it checks for updates, click Optional Updates and see if any update for Microsoft Outlook is available.
 If yes, select it and click OK.
 Then click on Install Updates for updating the Microsoft Outlook you have on your computer.

 Alternatively, you can check the Microsoft website for cumulative updates.

 After installing the updates, turn on Microsoft Outlook to see if the problem is gone.
 If not, you may want to remove unwanted registry entries they may be the cause for Outlook crashing.

 - Close Microsoft Outlook if it is open

 - Press Windows Key + R to open the Run dialog box